Catherine Hicks: Early life

-Hicks was born in New York City, the daughter of Jackie, a homemaker, and Walter Hicks, an electronics salesman.
+Hicks was born in New York City to homemaker Jackie and electronics salesman Walter Hicks.
 She is of Irish and English ancestry.
 Her family moved to Scottsdale, Arizona, during her childhood.
-After attending Saint Mary's College (Indiana), where she studied English literature and theology, Hicks won a prestigious acting fellowship to Cornell University.
+Hicks attended Saint Mary's College in Notre Dame, Indiana where she studied English literature, graduating in 1973.
+She then won a prestigious acting fellowship sponsored by the University Resident Theatre Association to Cornell University.
 While at Cornell, she was a member of the Ithaca Repertory Theater Company.

 Career

-After graduating from Cornell with a master of fine arts degree, Hicks headed to New York in August 1976, where she immediately got work in television commercials.
-Two weeks after arriving in New York, she landed her first major TV role as the newly recovered pediatrician Dr. Faith Coleridge on the ABC soap opera Ryan's Hope.
-A year and half later, she left her role on Ryan's Hope when she was cast to star alongside Jack Lemmon (as Scottie) in Bernard Slade's 1978 Broadway play Tribute, in which she played the young model Sally Haines, whom Scottie sets up with his estranged son (Robert Picardo).
+After graduating from Cornell with a Master of Fine Arts degree, Hicks headed to New York in August 1976, and two weeks later she landed her first major TV role as newly-recovered pediatrician Dr. Faith Coleridge on the ABC soap opera Ryan's Hope.
+A year and half later she left her role on Ryan's Hope when she was cast to star alongside Jack Lemmon (as Scottie) in Bernard Slade's 1978 Broadway play Tribute, in which she played the young model Sally Haines, whom Scottie sets up with his estranged son (Robert Picardo).
 That same year, she starred as Valerie in a CBS TV movie/series pilot, Sparrow.

-After Tribute ended its run, she moved to California and co-starred on the 1979–80 CBS sitcom, The Bad News Bears as junior high school principal and psychologist, Dr. Emily Rappant.
+After Tribute ended its run, she moved to California and co-starred on the 1979–80 CBS sitcom, The Bad News Bears as junior high school principal and psychologist Dr. Emily Rappant.
 She had roles in a few TV movies, playing an escort, Annie, in ABC's Love For Rent (1979), and as Beth, a camp counselor in CBS's 1980 film To Race the Wind, based on the Harold Krents' autobiography.

 In 1980, Hicks beat out hundreds of actresses for the lead role of Marilyn Monroe in ABC's $3.5 million production, Marilyn: The Untold Story, based on the Norman Mailer best seller.
 She earned an Emmy Award nomination for Outstanding Lead Actress in a Miniseries or Movie for her portrayal of the legendary star.

 In 1981, Hicks starred in CBS's remake of Jacqueline Susann's Valley of the Dolls, as Anne Wells, an entertainment lawyer, and James Coburn's protege.
 She turned down a co-starring role in Body Heat due to the overtly sexual nature of the film.
 She made her feature-film debut in the thriller Death Valley (1982) as Peter Billingsley's mother, Sally.
 That same year, she starred as Sable in Better Late Than Never.

 Hicks took the lead role as Amanda Tucker in the 12-episode detective series Tucker's Witch opposite Tim Matheson as Rick Tucker.
 The program aired on CBS from October 6, 1982, sporadically into August, 1983.
-In 1983, she played Lisa Sage and co-starred with John Schneider in CBS's romantic comedy movie Happy Endings.
+In 1983, she played Lisa Sage and co-starred with John Schneider and Catherine's former Ryan's Hope co-star, Ana Alicia, in CBS's romantic comedy movie Happy Endings.